-The Regulated Industries Commission's (RIC) core duty is to set price limits that allow an efficient utility to properly finance its operations.
+The Regulated Industries Commission (RIC) has a duty to set price limits that allow an efficient utility to properly finance its operations.
 In this regard, the RIC utilises a "building block" methodology to determine the total revenue requirement that the service provider can collect from customers.
 This methodology derives the total revenue requirement from the following cost components:

-Total Revenue = Forecast Efficient Operating & Maintenance Costs (OPEX)

-+ Asset Value (Regulatory Asset Base) x Rate of Return +

-Depreciation of Assets.
+Total Revenue = Forecast Efficient Operating & Maintenance Costs (OPEX) + Asset Value (Regulatory Asset Base) x Rate of Return + Depreciation of Assets.